1920s in Western fashion: The influence of jazz

-"The Jazz Age", a term coined by F. Scott Fitzgerald, was a phrase used to represent the mass popularity of jazz music during the 1920s.
+"The Jazz Age", a term popularized by F. Scott Fitzgerald, was a phrase used to represent the mass popularity of jazz music during the 1920s.
 Both jazz music and dance marked the transition from the archaic societal values of the Victorian era to the arrival of a new youthful modernistic society.
 Jazz gained much of its popularity due to its perceived exoticism, from its Afro-American roots to its melodic and soulful rhythm.
 The music itself had quite an alluring effect on the new youthful society and was considered to be the pulse of the 1920s due to its spontaneity.
 With new music emerged new dancing.
 Jazz dances, such as the Charleston, replaced the slow waltz.
 Paul Whitman popularized jazz dance.
 In fact, jazz music and dance are responsible for the origin of the iconic term "flapper", a group of new socially unconventional ladies.
 When dancers did the Charleston, the fast movement of the feet and swaying of the arms resembled the flapping movements of a bird.
 Jazz music sparked the need to dance, and dance sparked the need for new clothing, especially for women to easily dance without being constricted.

 Dances such as the Charleston and the Black Bottom in particular created a need for a revival in women's evening wear due to the dynamic and lively manner of these jazz dances.
 Dress and skirt hems became shorter in order to allow the body to move more easily.
 In addition, decorative embellishments on dresses such as fringe threads swung and jingled in sync with the movement of the body.
 Lastly, the use of glossy and ornate textiles mirrored light to the tempo of jazz music and dance.
 Jazz music and its perceived exotic nature had both a flamboyant influence on fashion while keeping both form and function in mind.

 Jazz and its influence on fashion reached even further, with both jazz and dance motifs making their way onto textiles.
 These new textile designs included uneven repetitions and linear geometric patterns.
 Many textile patterns produced in the United States also incorporated images of both jazz bands and people dancing to jazz.
 The print Rhapsody shows a textile produced in 1925 representing a jazz band in a polka-dot like manner.
 Not only did textiles take motifs of people dancing and playing jazz music, they included designs that were based on the overall rhythmic feel and sound of jazz music and dance.